vitalets/global-cache/examples/auth-multi-user/README.md

 # Multi-User Authentication with Global Storage

-This example demonstrates how to implement multi-user authentication with global storage.
+This example demonstrates how to implement multi-user authentication with global globalCache.

 The approach is more efficient than the [separate auth project](https://playwright.dev/docs/auth#multiple-signed-in-roles) because it authenticates the required roles on demand.